dask/dask-blog/_posts/2020-01-14-estimating-users.md

 As a project maintainer who tries to find employment for other maintainers, I'm incentivized to take the highest number I can find, but that is somewhat dishonest.
-That number today is in the form of this likley false statement.
+That number today is in the form of this likely false statement.

 *Dask has 50-100k daily downloads.*